 SMEI Training Facility is near Orlando International Airport (MCO)

 Contact Carolina Lopez to get special rate: email@example.com

 Residence Inn Orlando Airport

 Contact Elyann Perez to get special rate: firstname.lastname@example.org or (407)581-4336

-Financial Disclosure: Dr. Svetlana Masgutova receives a stipend for teaching based on course enrollment.
+Financial Disclosure: Dr. Svetlana Masgutova receives a stipend based upon an enrollment percentage.

 Non-financial Disclosure: Dr. Svetlana Masgutova is a Co-Owner of SMEI.

 Course Disclosure: The Svetlana Masgutova Educational Institute has developed and patented a licensed technology trademarked as MNRI®.
 Because there are no other like-kind products available, course offerings will only cover information that pertains to the effective and safe use of the above-named products.
 This presentation will focus exclusively on MNRI® and will not include information on other similar or related products or services.

 Courses are subject to cancellation due to lack of minimum required participants registered for the course within 10 days of the course start date.
 Full refunds will be issued if the course is canceled due to the low number of attendees.